kago1988/precision-recall-explained/README.md

 Our predictor would have a very high accuracy of 99%.
 A precision of 99%.
 And a recall of 100%.
 Precision can be seen as a measure of quality, and recall as a measure of quantity.
 So our predictor is really good for this test data-set.

 But as we all know, our test data-set is a bit biased.
+Precision and Recall can also help us find bias in the data-set.
+Consider the following calculation:
-In order to examine our test data-set for bias we can calculate the "balanced accuracy"
+We can calculate the "balanced accuracy"
 ```
 (SEN + SPE) / 2 = 0.5
 ```